With dozens of potential content success metrics, understanding organic blog performance isn’t always clear-cut.

 The blog metrics you track should align with your goals.
 (What gets measured gets improved, after all.)

-Organic drives more than half of all website traffic on average.
-So focusing on organic blog metrics will help you build a sustainable traffic source and see an exponential return on your efforts.
+For that reason, focusing on organic blog metrics will help you build a sustainable traffic source and see an exponential return on your efforts.

 Concentrate on these 12 metrics to measure and improve blog performance: